oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 # Resource Server Error Response

-Step-Up Authentication defines a mechanism for resource servers to tell the client to start a new authorization request, including `acr_values` and `max_age`, and `scope` from RFC6750.
+Step-Up Authentication {{I-D.ietf-oauth-step-up-authn-challenge}} defines a mechanism for resource servers to tell the client to start a new authorization request, including `acr_values` and `max_age`, and `scope` from RFC6750.
 Upon receiving this request, the client starts a new authorization request according to this specification, and includes the `acr_values`, `max_age` and `scope` returned in the error response.

-(No new things need to be defined by this specification in order to use this.)
+This specification does not define any new parameters for the resource server error response beyond those defined in {{I-D.ietf-oauth-step-up-authn-challenge}}.

 # Authorization Server Metadata {#authorization-server-metadata}

 The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability and policy with respect to 1st Party Native Applications.

+"authorization_challenge_endpoint":
+: The URL of the authorization challenge endpoint at which a client can initiate an authorization request and eventually obtain an authorization code.

 # Security Considerations {#security-considerations}